top of page

 The Craniosacral Motion: How Life's Rhythm Can Heal and Nourish

 Water.
 Water is the key to all life on this Earth.
-As water trickles, meanders, or spills forth throughout the land, it engenders the continuance of existence for the living beings surrounding it.
+As water trickles, meanders, or spills out throughout the land, it keeps the creatures surrounding it alive.
 Likewise, the fluids in our bodies infuse us with vitality and healing power.

 What is the Craniosacral Motion?

 Within the craniosacral system, fluid moves in and out of a semi-closed hydraulic system in a cyclical motion through the body.
-This innate movement is involuntary and unconscious and is crucial for the continuation of life.
+This unique movement is involuntary and unconscious ...and is crucial for life to continue.
 More specifically, the brain and spinal cord are enveloped in a tube of three layers: the dura mater; the arachnoid membrane; and the pia mater.
 This life liquid pulses in a gentle motion, rocking slowly in and exhaling back out in harmony with the bodies’ other systems.
 The bones of the cranial vault are always moving along with the fluctuating undercurrents and dural membrane tensions in the craniosacral system.

 How Therapists use the Craniosacral Motion to Help People